Fundraising

 Successful fundraising requires a solid strategy.
 Too often, development directors and nonprofit leaders wear too many hats and juggle too many projects, and setting a strategy gets lost in the shuffle.
 The problem with this is that it makes fundraising reactive rather than proactive.

 While any solvent organization is certainly having some fundraising success, taking time to set plans, goals, and strategies can take your fundraising to the next level.
-Smart planning makes development operations less frenzied, freeing you up to devote more attention to other essential and programmatic decisions.
-The end of one year and the beginning of the next is a natural time to pause for a few hours, gather your team together, and set high-level plans and goals for the year.
+Smart planning makes development operations less frenzied, allowing you to devote more attention to other essential and programmatic decisions.
+The end of one year and the beginning of the next is a natural time to pause for a few hours, gather your team, and set high-level plans and goals for the year.

 Here are five recommendations to set your development operations up for success and plan a year of proactive fundraising.